tensorflow/tfjs-models/posenet/README.md

 #### Returns

-It returns an array containing **only one** `pose`.
+It returns a `promise` that resolves with an array containing **only one** `pose`.
 The `pose` has a confidence score and an array of keypoints indexed by part id, each with a score and position.

 #### Example Usage